Qualify as a primary school teacher. Designed by teachers, for teachers.

 What are the challenges of taking 30 children on a school trip?

-“ IIt was clear that all trainees felt very satisfied with the delivery of the programme and praised Marjon’s full support, clear information and excellent communication ... there is a good assessment diet evident with journal entries, case studies and reflective assignments ... assessment is fair and consistent and tutors provide supportive and constructive feedback to develop students’ learning further ... processes are exemplary.”
+“ It was clear that all trainees felt very satisfied with the delivery of the programme and praised Marjon’s full support, clear information and excellent communication...
+Assessment is fair and consistent and tutors provide supportive and constructive feedback to develop students’ learning further...
+Processes are exemplary.”

 “As a primary school teacher, I really feel that I make a significant difference in the world.
 Although hard, I believe that being a teacher is quite simply the most rewarding job in the world.
 The combination of lectures, school experience and university assignments increased my ability to organise myself, which is a vital skill as a teacher.
 My university experience balanced the independence of the working world with the support that is essential to help you learn and improve.“